 Earlier this week, NPR's Guy Raz reported on some of the changes expected in the Pentagon.
 He went to interview one of the men who's been intimately associated with the war in Iraq, Ken Adelman, a long-time informal adviser to Secretary Rumsfeld.
 What didn't make it into Guy's story is in this Reporter's Notebook.

 GUY RAZ: Ken Adelman, U.N. ambassador, arms control expert, adviser to presidents from Gerald Ford on, Shakespearean scholar.
 And yet when it comes time to write Ken Adelman's obituary, that first paragraph will no doubt include the noun cakewalk, the word he used in an editorial predicting Iraq would be pacified with ease.

-Mr. KEN ADELMAN (Former Adviser to Defense Secretary Donald Rumsfeld): The term was unfortunate because it implied a jiffy kind of thing.
+KEN ADELMAN: The term was unfortunate because it implied a jiffy kind of thing.
 It implied that the overthrow of Saddam Hussein was all there was to it.

 RAZ: I met Ken Adelman a few days ago at an office he occasionally works from in Washington.
 He's been making the rounds lately, talking about why, if given another chance, he wouldn't have supported the Iraq invasion.
 But I wanted to hear about his 35-year friendship with Donald Rumsfeld.

 ADELMAN: I first met him at the Office of Economic Opportunity in 1970, and I worked there in the congressional office.